cernvm/cernvm-rpm/README.md

 Every build increases the build counter.
 Already published releases might be updated with security fixes, indicated by the forth version number.

+## How to

+  * Make a new build in cernvm-devel.cern.ch: run ./next_build.sh (push to git)
+  * Install a build into another repository: make -f install.mk VERSION=2.9.166.0 DEST_REPOSITORY=cernvm-testing.cern.ch
+  * Create a security hotfix: